Maura Stanton

-Maura Stanton (born September 9, 1946) is an American poet, and writer.
+Maura Stantonis an American poet and writer.

-Biography
+Early life and education

 Maura Stanton was born to Joseph Stanton, a salesman, and Wanda Haggard Stanton, a nurse, in Evanston, Illinois.

 She received her B.A. from the University of Minnesota in 1969, and her M.F.A. in 1971 from the University of Iowa.

+Career

-She married Richard Cecil in 1972.
-She has taught at the State University of New York at Cortland (1972–1973), the University of Richmond (1973–1977), Humboldt State University (1977–1978), the University of Arizona (1978–1982), and Indiana University, since 1982.
+Stanton has taught at the State University of New York at Cortland (1972–1973), the University of Richmond (1973–1977), Humboldt State University (1977–1978), the University of Arizona (1978–1982), and Indiana University, since 1982.

 She was also named as the distinguished author in residence at Mary Washington College for the 1981–1982 academic year.

-Her first book of poetry, SNOW ON SNOW, won the Yale Series of Younger Poets Award in 1975, and was reissued by Carnegie-Mellon University Press in 1993 as part of its contemporary classics series.
-Her second book, CRIES OF SWIMMERS, was published by the University of Utah Press in 1984 and was reissued by Carnegie-Mellon University Press in 1991.
-Her work appeared in Ploughshares.
+Her first book of poetry, Snow on Snow, won the Yale Series of Younger Poets Award in 1975, and was reissued by Carnegie-Mellon University Press in 1993 as part of its contemporary classics series.
+Her second book, Cries of Swimmers, was published by the University of Utah Press in 1984 and was reissued by Carnegie-Mellon University Press in 1991.
+Her other poetry collections include Glacier Wine, Tales of the Supernatural, and Life Among the Trolls.